zong1203/apiserver/README.md

 #Return one or multiple user data in the form of an array.
 {
     "id": your id(integer),
-    "Launched": launch status,
+    "Account": "who launched this commodity",
-    "Img1": "name of image(Cannot be NULL)",
+    "Launched": launch state(boolean),
-    "Img2": "name of image(Can be NULL)",
+    "Name": "commodity's name",
-    "Img3": "name of image(Can be NULL)",
+    "Description": "commodity's description",
-    "Img4": "name of image(Can be NULL)",
+    "Price": "commodity's price",
-    "Img5": "name of image(Can be NULL)",
+    "Amount": "commodity's amount",
-    "Name": "name of commodity",
+    "Position": "where is the commodity",
-    "Deacription": "Deacription",
+    "Image": [
-    "Price": "Price",
+      "an array of picture name",
-    "Amount": "Amount",
+      "maxmium is 5 picture",
-    "Position": "Location of the commodity",
+      "at least 1"
-    "Account": "Who uploaded this product"
+    ]
 }
 ```
 </details>